MelnykovSV/eln-app-frontend/README.md

 To start using the Electronic Laboratory Notebook (ELN), simply follow these steps:

-1. Access the ELN web app by visiting [insert your web app's URL here].
+1. Access the ELN web app by visiting [eln-app-frontend.vercel.app].

 2. Sign in or create an account to access your synthesis projects.